-We are developing, and intend to introduce in 2013, a line of advanced Smart Glasses Video Eyewear that have resolutions up to full high definition with wireless connectivity, ideal as a smartphone mobile display accessory, for cloud computing and for gaming.
-This advanced line of products will utilize our extremely thin and light weight see-through optics employed in fashion wear eyeglass frames.
+We are developing a line of advanced Smart Glasses Video Eyewear products.
+We intend to ship the first of these products to customers by mid to late summer 2013.
+The Smart Glasses will be available in both monocular and binocular version and will have resolutions up to full HD with wireless connectivity, ideal as a smartphone mobile display accessory and for cloud computing.
+The advanced line of binocular Video Eyewear Smart Glasses will utilize extremely thin and light weight optics employed in fashion wear eyeglass frames.